 Note: Sportsbooks do occasionally put up future prop bets for MLB depending on how the season unfolds.
 Example: If a player has a hit, in say, 30 straight games, sportsbooks will likely put up odds on the player breaking Joe DiMaggio’s 1941 record of 56 consecutive games with a hit.
 If a sportsbook puts up new future prop bets, then we will post it here as soon as it available.

-Note: There are currently no odds available for the 2019 college baseball season.
-When the sportsbooks update the odds for the 2019 college baseball season, we’ll update this page with all the possible future bets that can be placed.
+Note: There are currently no odds available for the upcoming college baseball season.
+When the sportsbooks update the odds for college baseball, we’ll update this page with all the possible future bets that can be placed.

 Q: What is baseball futures betting?